Gaba Kawa: Plot

 Retsu tells Rara to kill him so she can live, but she refuses.
 She kisses him, using the last of her powers to take away his ability to see ghosts, then disappears.
 Instead of going into darkness, she begins going to the light.
 Retsu promises to find her wherever she ends up, and tells her not to forget him.
 Later, Retsu is shown having forgotten what happened, though left with a feeling he is missing someone.
-Bibi uses her own powers to walk by him disguised as Rara and whispers "don't forget me" unlocking his memories.
+Bibi uses her own powers to walk by him disguised as Rara and whispers "don't forget me", unlocking his memories.

-In a hospital, a girl named Sara wakes up from a six-month-long coma, having been stabbed in a street fight with a guy.
+In a hospital, a girl named Sara wakes up from a six-month-long coma, after having been stabbed in a street fight with a guy.
 Beside her is Retsu, who tells her that he is her boyfriend.
 A delinquent, she threatens to kill him, but he hugs her and says she cannot, and that he knows the real her.